Your workspace has a direct impact on your success and productivity, so let’s make sure your home office is up to scratch.

 Working from home isn’t as simple as settling down on your sofa with a laptop on your knees, you need to carve out a dedicated area for work, complete with the correct desk and chair.
 Here’s how you’ll do it…

 When you suffer, so does your work – that’s why your chair is the most important piece of furniture in your home office.
 The longer you intend to sit in it, the more customisable your new office chair should be.
 An ergonomic chair that supports your back and improves your posture will help you to main focus and concentration.
 Pick up a model that you can customise to suit you, from adjusting the height to keep your feet flat on the floor, to the recline and arm rests.

-Chose from 20 collections by Scandinavian Business Seating, the largest manufacturer of office chairs in Western Europe, pick stylish two-tone or felt tub chairs from Nomique Seating or tell us precisely what you’re after – so we can shortlist some options for your home office.
+Choose stylish office furniture from Elite, pick stylish two-tone or felt tub chairs from Nomique Seating or tell us precisely what you’re after – so we can shortlist some options for your home office.

 Colour the Walls

 Wallpapering your walls or giving them a lick of paint is not frivolous, shades of blue promote intellectual thought and green alleviate stress – which can come in handy while you’re working from home.
 And one of the joys of working away from a professional office is that you can decorate it precisely how you like.
 So go forth and do it.

 Aside from improving the air quality in your little office, plants bust stress, boost morale and help you relax – NASA proved it.
 So pop a few succulents or fresh-cut flowers on your desk, or a houseplant in the corner of your room.
 Anything from floral Jasmine blossoms to cacti, real or fake, so long as it’s green and natural looking.

 Declutter for Piece of Mind